mehdibha/mehdibha/README.md

 Web developer, open-source enthusiast, currently working as a freelancer <a href="https://www.upwork.com/freelancers/~01bf255619b222c4d2">@upwork</a> the day, making open-source projects the night.
 <br/>
-I made a goal this year to become a serial solopreneur who is shipping one product per month, you can follow my journey on social media.
+I made a goal this year to become a serial product maker who is shipping one product per month, you can follow my journey on social media.

 ##### WORKING ON
 - 🚀 [Guidely](https://mehdibha.co/projects/guidely): Making dynamic and collaborative roadmaps for learning a path or skill.